 For more information about integrative cancer therapies, scroll down the page, post a question or comment and I will reply ASAP.

 “Recently, the potential use of curcumin in cancer prevention and therapy urges studies to uncover the molecular mechanisms associated with its anti-tumor effects…

-Treatment of cells with curcumin induced both p53 and the related protein p73 in head and neck and lung cancer cell lines…
+Treatment of cells with curcumin induced both p53 and the related protein p73 in head and neck and LC cell lines…